Sugar and Spike: Publication history

-The series was launched in 1956 along with another Sheldon Mayer creation The Three Mouseketeers.
+The series was launched in 1956 along with another Sheldon Mayer creation The Three Mouseketeers, and it was supervised by Larry Nadle, who edited DC's humor line until his death in 1963.
 The Sugar & Spike series had 98 issues published in the United States through 1971, when due to Mayer's failing eyesight that limited his drawing ability, the series was canceled.
 Later, after cataract surgery restored his eyesight, Mayer returned to writing and drawing Sugar and Spike stories, continuing to do so until his death in 1991; these stories appeared in overseas markets and only a few have been reprinted in the United States.
 The American reprints appeared in the digest sized comics series The Best of DC #29, 41, 47, 58, 65, and 68.
 In 1992, Sugar and Spike #99 was published as part of the DC Silver Age Classics series; this featured two previously unpublished stories by Mayer.
 DC Comics writer and executive Paul Levitz has described Sugar and Spike as being "Mayer's most charming and enduring creation".
-Novelist and Sandman creator Neil Gaiman said the "Sheldon Mayer's Sugar and Spike series...is the most charming thing I've ever seen in comics".

 DC attempted to license Sugar and Spike as a syndicated newspaper strip but was unsuccessful.
 Sales on the "Sugar and Spike" issues of The Best of DC were strong enough that DC announced plans for a new ongoing series featuring the characters.
 The project was never launched for unknown reasons.

 Mayer had an agreement with DC that no one else could write Sugar and Spike.
 Despite this, they have occasionally made cameo appearances in modern comic books.
 They are rescued by the underwater heroine Dolphin in Showcase #100.
 They appear as theme park characters in Justice League Spectacular; as being baby-sat by Cassie Sandsmark in Wonder Woman #113; and as teenagers on the crowded cover of Legionnaires #43.
 They have a cameo on a video screen in Planet Krypton in Kingdom Come #1.
 The two made speaking cameo appearances in the first two pages of The All-New Batman: The Brave and the Bold #4, but they were not named.
 In an issue of the digital-first series Adventures of Superman, the children are babysat by Superman in his secret identity as reporter Clark Kent.